snapp-more/snapp-more.github.io/data_sharing_policy.md

 + Associated Data: Site photographs, maps, and any available reports or summaries.
 + We will work with you to identify the specific data from your records that are most relevant to our research questions and are reasonably accessible for you to share.
 We are not necessarily looking for datasets with all of these data, but any dataset with any of these variables is potentially of interest to us.

-<u>Project Information (Metadata):</u> Location(s) of restoration project(s), size of restoration and monitoring area, number of monitoring years, restoration goals, techniques employed, restoration monitoring protocol followed, and cost of monitoring.
+<u>Project Information (Metadata):</u> Location(s) of restoration project(s), size of restoration area, intervention start year, restoration goals, land use history, topography, and cost of monitoring.

 **2. How We Will Use Your Data**